codeitlikemiley/spec-kit-for-kilocode/.kilocode/rules/crate-checker.md

 # Rule: Rust Crate Checker

-When adding or updaring `Cargo.toml` dependencies, it's important to ensure that the latest version of the crate is used.
+When adding or updating `Cargo.toml` dependencies, it's important to ensure that the latest version of the crate is used.

 This rule ensures no hardcoded crate names or versions when checking for the latest version of a dependency.